sharmi1206/covid-19-analysis/README.md

 tseries_analysis_full_singlestep_forecats.ipynb contains deep learning bassed analysis using 1.LSTM , 2.
 CNN and 3.
 LSTM+CNN.
 It's single step time series based prediction using data from folder covid-19-latest_6_june.

-ts_dlearn_mstep_forecats.ipynb contains deep learning bassed analysis using 1.LSTM , 2.
+ts_deeplearning_mstep_forecats.ipynb contains deep learning bassed analysis using 1.LSTM , 2.
 CNN, 3.
 LSTM+CNN and 4.CONV2LSTM.
 It's multi-step time series based prediction using original data from folder covid-19-latest_6_june.
 However the processed data are stored in all_states folder from the previous jupyter notebook (tseries_analysis_full_singlestep_forecats.ipynb).

 In the last 2 notebooks, you need to change the "path" variable to the folder directory where covid-19-analysis is stored